 - The applicant must demonstrate adequate financial support for his or her Academic Training period.

 - Employment may be authorized for the length of time necessary to complete the goals and objectives of the training, and must be approved by both academic and immigration advisors.
 It may not exceed the period of full course of study or 18 months, whichever is shorter.

 - Part-time employment for Academic Training counts as full-time employment.

-- HSU may not authorize Academic Training in the first session or semester.
+- Humboldt may not authorize Academic Training in the first session or semester.